memosucric/panic-button-app/README.md

 ### Contribution

-Any and every contribution is welcomed and appreciated.
+Any every contribution is welcomed and appreciated.